platformatic/undici-slicer-interceptor/README.md

 For these reasons:

-- Only use response-based headers when necessary
+- Only use response-based features when necessary
 - The interceptor automatically detects which rules need response processing and only buffers responses for those routes
-- Consider applying response-based headers only to critical routes that need this functionality
+- Consider applying response-based features only to critical routes that need this functionality

 ### Error Handling